erkkah/sheetleeten/src/content/getting-started.md

 $ npm run build
 ```

-This will generated the site files in the `prod` directory, ready for deployment.
+This will generate the site files to the `prod` directory, ready for deployment.